mocquin/CS50AI/0_search/project0/tictactoe/README.md

 This is the [tictactoe project](https://cs50.harvard.edu/ai/projects/0/tictactoe/) of [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/).

+This is an implementation and application example of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax).

 # Usage
 Install the required packages :
 ```